buanet/docs/docs/projects/iobroker-docker-image/docs.md

 After this you have to restart your container.

 ::: tip TIP
-For this update you can also use the builtin ioBroker maintenance script as described at the "Best practices" section.
+To easily apply js-controller updates you can also use the maintenance script.
+For more details see ["Best practices"](/iobroker-docker-image/docs/#best-practices).
 :::

 #### Upgrades